-- Pat/Paat Silk: Produced in Eastern India, Pat silk is known for its particular splendor, high caliber and solid nature.
+- Pat/Paat Silk: Produced in Eastern India, Pat silk is known for its particular splendor, high caliber, and solid nature.
 It comes in splendid white or grayish shades.

 - Bunk Silk: A well-mixed mix of cotton and silk, Cot silk is a less expensive estimated silk.

 - Uppada Silk: Also known as Uppada Pattu (Silk in Telugu), Uppada silk originates from Andhra Pradesh.
-Generally woven in cotton twist, this one is known significantly by the length and broadness tally of strings.
+Generally woven in a cotton twist, this one is known significantly by the length and broadness tally of strings.